Tom Larm, CFA®, CFP®

 3. Understand your time horizon

 You need to determine when you’ll need your money, which is directly related to your financial goals.
 Each financial goal will probably have a different time horizon.
 For example, if you’re saving for retirement, think about when you want to retire.
-If another goal is paying for college, your time horizon will be based on when your children will reach college age and how many years of school you plan to pay for.
+If another goal is saving for college, your time horizon will be based on when your children will reach college age and how many years of school you plan to pay for.

 Typically, the longer you have to invest, the greater your ability to make up for potential market declines, possibly allowing you to consider investments with greater return potential.
 As your time horizon shortens, we recommend shifting to more conservative investments that typically have smaller price fluctuations.